Sunday, May 3, 2026

 Introduction

 The Tuesday I migrated our customer-support copilot from one frontier model to another, the team burned six engineering hours rolling back a deploy that, on paper, looked fine.
 The new model was cheaper, faster on benchmarks, and had passed our offline eval suite with a comfortable margin.
 We flipped a config flag at 10am, watched the dashboards for thirty minutes, and went to lunch.
-By 2pm the support managers were on a call asking why ticket-handling time had gone up by 40 seconds per ticket and why our agents were copy-pasting model outputs into a separate text editor to "clean them up before sending."
+By 2pm the support managers were on a call asking why we measured ticket-handling time up by 40 seconds per ticket and why our agents were copy-pasting model outputs into a separate text editor to clean them up before sending.
 The new model was technically correct on every test we had written.
 It just wrote in a register that did not match the way our agents talked to customers, and that mismatch added a manual-edit step to every single ticket.
 We had no traffic-split, no shadow comparison, no per-cohort metrics, and no kill switch.
 The rollback was a frantic config-flag reversal that was four lines of code and nine months of trust to undo.

 The lesson was not "test more before deploy."
 We had tested.
 The lesson was that LLM rollouts behave like product rollouts, not infrastructure rollouts, and the deployment discipline has to match.
 A new model is a new product.
 You ramp it.
 You run shadow traffic.
 You compare per-cohort.
 You keep the old version warm and ready to serve.
 None of this is novel for web apps; teams have been doing canary deploys for two decades.
 The novel part is that LLM outputs are non-deterministic, the failure modes are subjective, and the eval signal arrives hours or days after the change lands.
 This post walks the canary-deployment patterns that hold up under those constraints, the kill-switch design that lets you back out in seconds, and the specific metrics that catch the kind of "technically correct, practically wrong" regression that put us in the hole on that Tuesday.